 These three postcards depict Native Americans living in Oklahoma both as physically and literally one-dimensional, enforcing the dominant stereotype of United States society.
 Postcards’ exploitative intentions to perpetuate these stereotypes contribute to erasure and enforce looking at Native Americans through the white gaze.
 For these reasons, these postcards exist as a specific form of propaganda, as they publicize damaging stereotypes of Native Americans through an entertainment beloved by United States’ society.

-As opposed to the harmful ways in which these Oklahoman postcards depict Native Americans, the Pawnee Nation’s website includes galleries of their own images, ones they deem to be representative of themselves.
-These pictures feature images from Pawnee Homecomings, community gatherings, as well as Pawnee City Council meetings.
-While the Oklahoman postcard’s depiction of the Pawnee Nation acted as an extension of how people stereotype Native Americans, the Pawnee Nation represents the reality through the photos on their website.
+In contrast to the harmful ways in which these Oklahoman postcards depict Native Americans, the Pawnee Nation’s website includes galleries of their own images which they deem to be representative of themselves.
+These pictures feature images from Pawnee Homecomings and community gatherings, as well as Pawnee City Council meetings.
+While the Oklahoman postcard’s depiction of the Pawnee Nation supported white culture’s stereotyping of Native Americans, the Pawnee Nation’s images represents the tribe’s lived reality.

 Even now, the first sentence of the Oklahoma Historical Society page titled American Indians reads, “American Indians living in Oklahoma have a complicated, interesting, and unique history”.
-These adjectives trivialize the plight of tribes that were dispossessed by the United States government from places they had called home and subsequently forced to move to Oklahoma.
-Further, these three extremely vague adjectives do not mention that Native Americans have any sort of agency or that they persevere despite everything that has been taken from them, including the control over their own images.
+These adjectives trivialize the plight of tribes that were dispossessed of the places they had called home and forced to move to Oklahoma.
+Further, these three extremely vague adjectives do not mention that Native Americans have any sort of agency, or that they persevere despite everything that has been taken from them, including the control over their own images. {{% leaf-bug %}}

+1This image was dropped into the .docx from my desktop, and the caption added using the "Caption" tool in Word.
+Note that this image appears to be full-size, with no visible reduction or enlargement by Word.